alexeyraspopov/dgelong/readme.md

 # Dgelong

-A JavaScript implementation of useful monads.
+Set of useful first-class structures which allow to you get rid of your developer's pain.

 ## Maybe